balvig/bricks/README.md

 # Bricks (super WIP)
 <img src=logo.png width=200>

-Dabbling in the brave new world of IoT still seems a little _too_ hard (or expensive!)
+Casual dabbling in the world of IoT still feels a little _too_ hard (or expensive!)

 The aim of Bricks is to make turning ideas (even silly ones) into reality a quick, easy, and fun activity.